bevy-cheatbook/bevy-cheatbook/src/features/log.md

 `println`/`eprintln` from Rust.
 Log messages can have metadata, like the level, timestamp, and Rust module where it came from.
 You can see that this metadata is printed alongside the contents of the message.

+This is set up by Bevy's [`LogPlugin`][bevy::LogPlugin].
+It is part of the [`DefaultPlugins`][bevy::DefaultPlugins] plugin group, so most Bevy users will have it automatically in every typical Bevy project.

 ## Levels